Vivek-04022001/documentation/docs/install/manage-add-ons-packages.md

 Stop the backend with {kbd}`ctrl-c`.
 Then apply your changes and start the backend.
-You do not need to stop the frontend.
+You don't need to stop the frontend.

 ```shell
 make build-backend